zzj2039/ip2region/README.md

 -------------------------------------------------------------------------------

-A simple and efficient geolocation plugin.
+A simple and efficient geolocation plugin

 If this plugin helps you, clicking the ⭐ Star in the upper right corner would be a great support to the author~